 Morality Must Prevail

 While Gandhi was a well read person and had studied the works of Western philosophers also, but ultimately his ideas and ideologies were shaped by the ancient spiritual and holistic philosophies of life of his native land.
 His stress on truthfulness and non-violence clearly came from the teachings of Buddha and Mahavira and the real understanding of ‘Dharma’ from ancient scriptures – Vedas, Upnishads and Bhagwat Gita.
 In fact, Gandhi’s thinking reflected his profound understanding of the spiritual culture that defines Hindus.
 After Vivekananda, for the first time the world saw the power of “inner strength” of an ordinary looking man.
-Gandhiji showed how to harness the power of truthfulness and non-violence in solving social and political problems.
+Gandhi showed how to harness the power of truthfulness and non-violence in solving social and political problems.
 He repeatedly demonstrated how to take on the world’s mightiest Empire only through internal personal conviction without raising even a fist!
-Clearly the gun-wielding British never really understood how a fragile ‘brown’ man stood firm where the mightiest would shiver!!
+Clearly the gun-wielding British never really understood how a fragile ‘brown’ man stood firm where the mightiest would tremble!!

 However, the universal nature of Gandhian ideology transcends all national and language barriers and touches people at their heart.